thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/external-nodes.md

 For example <code>${deviceType}</code>.
 Only Message metadata is used for resolving patterns.
 So property names that are used in the pattern must exist in the Message Metadata, otherwise raw pattern will be added into header.

 **Request body** - Node will send full Message payload to the configured REST endpoint.
-If required, Administrator can configure Chain of Transformation Nodes for sending correct Payload.
+If required, Rule Chain can be configured to use chain of Transformation Nodes for sending correct Payload.

-*Outbound message* from this node will contain responce **status**, **statusCode**, **statusReason** and responce **headers** in the Message metadata.
+**Outbound message** from this node will contain response **status**, **statusCode**, **statusReason** and responce **headers** in the Message metadata.
-Outbound Message payload will be the same as responce body.
+Outbound Message payload will be the same as response body.
 Original Message type and originator will not be changed.

-In case of successful request, outbound message will be passed to the next nodes via **Successful** chain, otherwise **Failure** chain is used.
+In case of successful request, outbound message will be passed to the next nodes via **Success** chain, otherwise **Failure** chain is used.

 **!!!
 TODO-RE - add link to tutorial**